Atheneasis/livesound-website/readme.txt

 ## Disclaimer

 This repository contains a modified version of a third-party website template.
-The original template design and code remain subject to their respective license and attribution requirements.
+The original template design and code remain subject to their respective license and attribution requirements..